awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 The OpenAI gym was designed to follow the official Battlesnake rules outlined here: https://docs.battlesnake.com/rules.

-### Training the MXNet example on Amazon SageMaker
+### Training on Amazon SageMaker

 From the Cloudformation stack created during [STEP 1](DeployTheAIEndpoint.md), go to the  'Outputs' tab and click on the link next to _ModelTrainingEnvironment_:

 ![Output tab](images/outputs.png "Output tab")

-The notebook contains code for training, hyperparameter optimisation, and automatic deployment of the model.
+The notebook contains code for training and automatic deployment of the model.

 Press ► on the top to run the notebook (see [here](https://www.youtube.com/watch?v=7wfPqAyYADY) for a tutorial on how to use jupyter notebooks).

-The main entry point (Amazon SageMaker endpoint) of the training the model is [`examples/train.py`](../TrainingEnvironment/examples/train.py)
+The main entry point (Amazon SageMaker endpoint) of the training the model is [`mxnet_src/train.py`](../TrainingEnvironment/examples/train.py) for MXNet and [rllib_src/train.py`](../TrainingEnvironment/examples/train.py) for RLlib.

 ### Reinforcement learning and gym details